-- Summer 2020 formation of committee that also included Canada Sport for Life and other external advisors. - September-February a series of meetings with the LTD Committee focusing on box lacrosse age categories and activation plan. - December 2020-Janauary 2021 finalization of draft report on box lacrosse age categories. - February-March 2021 consultation with members of the Canadian lacrosse community on box lacrosse age categories. - March-April 2021 revision of draft report based upon the consultations and finalize the recommendations around box lacrosse age categories. - March-May 2021 a series of meetings with the LTD Committee that included preliminary discussions on men's field age categories. - May 2021 present recommendations on box lacrosse age categories to the Lacrosse Canada's box sector. - May 2021 provide an update to Lacrosse Canada's men's field sector at the Semi-Annual General Meeting. - May-June 2021 finalization of draft report on men's field age categories.
+- Summer 2020 formation of committee that also included Canada Sport for Life and other external advisors - September-February a series of meetings with the LTD Committee focusing on box lacrosse age categories and activation plan - December 2020-Janauary 2021 finalization of draft report on box lacrosse age categories - February-March 2021 consultation with members of the Canadian lacrosse community on box lacrosse age categories - March-April 2021 revision of draft report based upon the consultations and finalize the recommendations around box lacrosse age categories - March-May 2021 a series of meetings with the LTD Committee that included preliminary discussions on men's and women's field age categories - May 2021 present recommendations on box lacrosse age categories to the Lacrosse Canada's box sector - May 2021 provide an update to Lacrosse Canada's men's field sector and women's field sector at the Semi-Annual General Meeting - May-June 2021 finalization of draft report on men's field age categories - June-July 2021 finalization of draft report on women's field age categories

-The lacrosse player (MF) pathway was revised to identify the stages of development and age categories.
-The recommendations around the age categories for men's field lacrosse flow from this pathway.
+The lacrosse player (WF) pathway was revised to identify the stages of development and age categories.
+The recommendations around the age categories for women's field lacrosse flow from this pathway.